Ollo/themightyfines/src/about.md

 ## Joshua Ray ~ Guitar / Vocals

-After diving into music at the age of 13, Joshua had a broad history of interests across many genres of music from indie rock to ska to jazz.
-Now focused on bluegrass flat picking and traditional and old time music, he joins his lovely wife Brandy to bring fun tunes to the Front Range and beyond.
-Between writing songs and perfecting the perfect guitar run, Joshua is an excellent brewer, gaining inspiration for recipes from traditional bluegrass and country lyrics.
-When he’s not pickin’ a guitar, he’s brewing at the Shady Grove homestead while listening to the Grateful Dead.
+After diving into guitar at the age of 13, Joshua developed a broad interest in music from indie rock to ska and jazz.
+Now focused on bluegrass flat picking and traditional and old time music, he is influenced by artists such as Doc Watson, John Hartford, and Bryan Sutton.
+Joshua is also the resident brewer, gaining inspiration for recipes from traditional bluegrass and country lyrics.
+When he’s not pickin', he’s probably brewing at the Shady Grove homestead while listening to the Grateful Dead.

 ## Lena Dow ~ Upright Bass / Vocals